Aryan140306/C-/README.md

 ## size of
 this function is used to know size of struct or an element inside struct eg- print(%d,size of(s[0]))
+Write a C++ program to implement a singly linked list using struct for the node and dynamic memory allocation with new and delete.
+Implement the following operations:

+Insertion of a node at the beginning

+Insertion of a node at the end

+Deletion of a node

+Display the entire list
+Use new to allocate memory for each node, and delete to free memory when deleting nodes.